TL;DR

 The difference is what's inside each card.
 Before Tekk's AI writes a plan, it connects to your GitHub, GitLab, or Bitbucket repo via OAuth and reads your codebase.
 Semantic search, file search, regex, directory browsing, repo profiling — it builds an actual picture of your project before suggesting anything.
 Then it asks you clarifying questions.
 Then it writes a spec.

 That spec streams into a rich text editor as a living document.
 Not a chat transcript.
 Not a locked artifact.
 An editable plan that includes a TL;DR, explicit scope (what's being built and what's not), subtasks with acceptance criteria tied to real files in your repo, assumptions with risk levels, and validation scenarios.
+This is spec driven development applied to every card on your board.
 This is what lives inside a Tekk kanban card.

 When you reopen a card three weeks later, you don't have to reconstruct your thinking from a ticket title.
 The plan is there.
 When you hand a task to an AI coding agent — Cursor, Claude Code, Codex — the context is there too.